open-telemetry/opentelemetry-dotnet/examples/AspNetCore/README.md

 ```

 Instead of running the project and its dependencies individually, if you are using Docker Desktop,
 a `docker-compose` file is provided.
-This makes standing up the Zipkin, Otlp, and Jaeger dependencies easy, as well as starting the application.
+This makes standing up the Zipkin, Otlp, Jaeger, and Prometheus dependencies easy, as well as starting the application.

 To run the example using `docker-compose`, run the following from this
 directory: